 As is well known, every compact real two-dimensional manifold is K\"ahler.
-Consequently, a K\"ahler potential can always be introduced.
+Consequently, K\"ahler potential can always be found.
 For the $\eta$-deformed model such a potential is already known \cite{Bykov:2020llx}.
 Here we present an explicit expression for the potential of the $\lambda$-deformed $SU(2)/U(1)$ model.

-In the fully deformed limit $\kappa=1$ the problem is straightforward: the K\"ahler potential is given by
+In the fully deformed limit $\kappa=1$ (or $\lambda=0$) the problem is straightforward: the K\"ahler potential is given by

 where $f(z)$ and $g(\bar z)$ are arbitrary holomorphic and antiholomorphic functions.